VinnieM-3/Arduino/README.md

 TIMER_4secIntr.ino - This sketch demonstrates Timer1 (Atmega328's 16bit timer).
 Timer1 can trigger an interrupt every ~4sec or less.
 The LED tied to Arduino pin 13 will toggle each time the interrupt is triggered (~4sec).

 WDT_Simple.ino - This sketch demonstrates the Watchdog Timer in both Interrupt Mode and System Reset Mode.

+ReadDigitalViaRegister.ino - This sketch demonstrates reading a digital input using registers.